Skip to main content

 Christmas Eve in Spain

 Christmas Eve and Christmas Day are generally celebrated as a family with one rich meal after another served from mid-day on Christmas Eve through late night Christmas Day.
-Again, learn about Spanish Christmas meals in detail in our article on Christmas in Andalucia.
-Here we’ll also point the way to gifts Made in Spain.
+Learn about Spanish Christmas meals in detail on our page Christmas Eve in Andalucia.

 All Fools Day